What actually happens to your code when you connect Parry.

 - The cloned source code

 Used only inside one scan, then discarded.
-Never written to disk; only forwarded into containers via env.
+Never written to disk.

 - Files outside the matched lines

-Only the lines a scanner flagged become code_snippet rows.
+Only the lines a scanner flagged become snippet rows.
 Everything else is dropped with the workspace.

 What crosses, when, and with what redaction

-- When does code cross the LLM boundary?
+- When does code cross the AI boundary?

 - What gets sent?

 - The diff under review, plus surrounding context lines from the changed files.
-Whole repos are not sent.
+Whole repositories are not sent.

 - What is stripped before transmission?

-- Are model providers training on your code?
+- Are AI providers training on your code?

 - Parry uses provider APIs configured for no-training (zero-data-retention where the provider supports it).
-The opt-in screen names the provider so you can verify their current policy yourself.
+Because the provider is named on the opt-in screen, you can re-verify their current policy at any time.

 Where Parry runs and who can reach your data